 Here’s the quick answer.

-The best liquid smoke substitutes are bacon, smoked paprika, and grilling your food with wood.
+The best and easiest liquid smoke substitutes are bacon, smoked paprika, chipotles, burnt bread powder or charred vegetables.
 You can also try smoked ham hocks and smoked salt.
-Canned chipotle peppers are great if you don’t mind adding heat.
-Or you can try making your own liquid smoke.
+You can also smoke your own food with wood chips, charcoal, or a smoke gun.

 Ready?
 Let’s jump right in.